-Category 1: Sub-Category 1:
+Sub-Category 1:

-17 Other Services 17020 interpreter
+17020 interpreter

-Category 2: Sub-Category 2:
+Sub-Category 2:

-Category 3: Sub-Category 3:
+Sub-Category 3:

-Ser vice Definition (Scope):

-Category 4: Sub-Category 4:
+Sub-Category 4:

 This is a direct and indirect service that supports participants with nontraditional communication needs.

 Communication Specialist teleservices may be provided in accordance with requirements in the Additional Needed Information Section of the Main Module.
 This service is not intended to replace or duplicate the services provided by a Speech and Language Pathologist (SLP).